RobertTLange/algonauts-2021/README.md

 - Single layer vs full feature selection from all?
 - What model fits best for which ROI and subject?
 - How to combine features of different layers/networks?
-- Finetune feature extractor on neural data?
+- Finetune feature extractor on neural data

 ## Data Exploration
 - Heterogeneity across subjects and ROIs